Will planning for schools be addressed?

 What is the VDOT I-66 project and where can I find out more information?

 VDOT is planning to add an eastbound travel lane on I-66 from just east of the Dulles Connector Road (Route 267) to Fairfax Drive/Glebe Road (Exit 71).
 VDOT is in the planning phase right now, including preparation and review of environmental considerations.
 Construction of the additional lane is expected to begin in early 2018, with the lane opening to traffic in late 2020.
 The widening effort (approx. 4-miles) is part of a package of improvements on I-66, which also includes tolling from I-495 to Lee Highway (Route 29) in Rosslyn during peak periods in the peak direction, and other multimodal improvements, including improvements along existing bicycle routes.
 Tolling is expected to commence while construction of the new I-66 eastbound lane is underway.
 The Lee Highway Planning Study will evaluate impacts from the planned widening and toll lanes on I-66.

 I see many older homes in my neighborhood being replaced with new homes.
 How is this permitted/regulated?

 Many of the original homes built in Arlington were not built to the maximum size and placement allowed in the Zoning Ordinance and are now being replaced with larger homes.
-The replacement homes seen more frequently in Arlington’s neighborhoods do not require special approval by the County Board and must comply with laws and regulations including the Zoning Ordinance, Building Code, Chesapeake Bay ordinance, the Erosion and Sediment Control Ordinance, and County Code provisions.
+The replacement homes seen more frequently in Arlington’s neighborhoods do not require special approval by the County Board and must comply with laws and regulations including the Zoning Ordinance, the Building Code, the Chesapeake Bay Preservation Ordinance, the Erosion and Sediment Control Ordinance and County Code provisions.

 What if a developer wants to proceed with a new building before the planning process is complete?